dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_project.md

 ## Simulation

-The simulation of the project is handled by make.
+The simulation of the project is handled by make and is done with the aid of CoCoTB/Verilator.

+- CoCoTB provides the capability of implementing the testcases in Python
+- Verilator is a really fast SystemVerilog simulator (as fast as it can get)

+Running a simulation includes three steps:

+- Generating the firmware HEX files
+- Running CoCoTB
+- Opening the generated wave with GTK

-Speeding up the simulation
+### Speeding up the simulation

 - Firmware:
 - RTL: